Guest Artists and Faculty Performers

 Michael Jones

-John BuffettMichael Jones is a Grammy Award-winning international soloist, chamber musician and clinician.
-Noted as singing “particularly beautifully” by the Chestnut Hill Local (Philadelphia), he has appeared as a soloist with the Philadelphia Orchestra, Choral Arts Philadelphia, Academy of Sacred Drama, Haverford University Choir and Orchestra, Disney’s All-American College Band and Peoria Area Civic Chorale, among several others.
-Jones also regularly performs with some of the nation's finest choral ensembles, most notably with the Grammy-award winning groups, The Crossing and Conspirare, as well as Santa Fe Desert Chorale, Seraphic Fire, True Concord Voices and Orchestra, Opera Philadelphia, Apollo's Fire, Variant 6, ekmeles, Les Canards Chantants, Madison Choral Project, Music of the Baroque, William Ferris Chorale, Grant Park Opera Chorus, Constellation Men’s Ensemble, Bridge Ensemble, Vocal Arts Ensemble of Cincinnati, Alium Spiritum and Chorosynthesis.
-Jones studied at the Cincinnati Conservatory of Music for his bachelors in jazz trumpet.
-While there, he was under the tutelage of David Adams, Kim Pensyl, Dr. Scott Belck, and Rick VanMatre.
-For his graduate degree, he attended Northwestern University’s Bienen School of Music for a masters in jazz trumpet, studying with Victor Goines, Donald Nally, Brad Mason, and Keven Keys.
+Michael JonesMichael Jones is a GRAMMY® Award-winning international soloist, chamber musician and clinician.
+Noted as singing “particularly beautifully” by the Chestnut Hill Local (Philadelphia), he has appeared as a soloist with the Philadelphia Orchestra, Choral Arts Philadelphia, Academy of Sacred Drama, Haverford University Choir and Orchestra, Disney’s All-American College Band and Peoria Area Civic Chorale, among others.
+Jones also regularly performs with some of the nation's finest choral ensembles, most notably with the Grammy® award-winning groups The Crossing and Conspirare, as well as Santa Fe Desert Chorale, Seraphic Fire, True Concord Voices and Orchestra, Opera Philadelphia, Apollo's Fire, Variant 6, ekmeles, Les Canards Chantants, Madison Choral Project, Music of the Baroque, William Ferris Chorale, Grant Park Opera Chorus, Constellation Men’s Ensemble, Bridge Ensemble, Vocal Arts Ensemble of Cincinnati, Alium Spiritum and Chorosynthesis.
+Jones studied at the Cincinnati Conservatory of Music for his bachelor’s degree in jazz trumpet.
+While there, he was under the tutelage of David Adams, Kim Pensyl, Scott Belck, and Rick VanMatre.
+For his graduate degree, he attended Northwestern University’s Bienen School of Music for a master’s degree in jazz trumpet, studying with Victor Goines, Donald Nally, Brad Mason, and Keven Keys.

 Ian Pritchard